CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 crypt4gh encrypt --recipient_pk your-username.pub < my_results.csv > my_results.csv.c4gh
 ```

+**5- Exporting the results from the private Deskotp**.

-6-Once the file is encrypted, only the CSC project manager can export the encrypted files.
+Once the file is encrypted, only the CSC project manager can export the encrypted files.

 From the terminal type the following syntax: